The people featured on this page made history in a variety of ways:

 Frank Kameny

-Frank Kameny was an astronomer working for the United States Army Map Service when he was fired as part of the Lavendar Scare, when the federal government barred lesbian and gay people from working for them.
+Frank Kameny was an astronomer working for the United States Army Map Service when he was fired as part of the Lavender Scare, when the federal government barred lesbian and gay people from working for them.
 Kameny appealed his firing through the judicial system, taking his case as high as the Supreme Court.
 He also organized.
 Kameny founded the D.C. chapter of the Mattachine Society, an early gay rights organization, and helped lead picket lines outside the White House.

 Return to Top